 CONGRATULATIONS to everyone who participated in the 2016 Oregon Envirothon.

 1st Place - Sutherlin High School FFA Team #1

 5th Place - Newberg High School FFA

-The 20th annual Oregon Envirothon competition was held Friday, May 6, 2016 at the Oregon Garden in Silverton, Oregon.
+The 21st annual Oregon Envirothon competition will be held Friday, May 5, 2017 at the Oregon Garden in Silverton, Oregon.

-The current environmental issue for this year is "Invasive Species: A Challenge to the Environment, Economy and Society."
+The current environmental issue for this year is "Agricultural Soil and Water Conservation and Stewardship."
 Contact us for more information.